simetb/port_live_web-DEPRECATED/README.md

-# PortLive DEPRECATED,
+# PortLive DEPRECATED
 - Practice of Vuejs and Firebase, Portlive
+# !!!
-- !multiple discrepancies with the vue version, documentation is under development
+- multiple discrepancies with the vue version, documentation is under development